-When I’m going to be at the garden, the park or the beach or somewhere where I can alternate between sun exposure or the shade of an umbrella, I prefer to just use coconut oil which nourishes and slightly protect my skin without blocking vitamin D (like most sunscreens do).
+When I’m going to be at the garden, the park, beach or somewhere where I can alternate between sun exposure or the shade of an umbrella, I prefer to just use coconut oil..
+Even though my homemade tanning oil is safe, I love coconut oil because it nourishes and slightly protects my skin without blocking vitamin D (like most sunscreens do).

-Throughout the years, I’ve used a variation of my homemade tanning oil and when a friend recently asked about a natural tanning oil, I thought it was time I share the recipe.
+Throughout the years, I’ve used a variation of my homemade tanning oil and when a friend recently asked about a chemical-free tanning lotion– I thought it was time I share the recipe.

 Tanning Oil Ingredients (my natural version)